gbmhunter/blog/content/electronics/components/power-regulators/charge-pumps/_index.md

 The below figure shows the behaviour of the voltage doubling charge pump.
 Notice that after about 5 cycles the output voltage stabilizes to it's steady state value of approximately 8.7V.
 This simulation assumed a perfect voltage source driven pulse input, in reality the pulse input has some non-zero output impedance which effects the stabilization time and output current capacity.

 {{% figure src="/electronics/components/power-regulators/charge-pumps/charge-pump-voltage-doubler-simulation/charge-pump-voltage-doubler-simulation-plot.png" width="600px" caption="A plot of the simulation results for the above voltage doubling charge pump circuit." %}}

+Below is the schematic of a Micro-Cap +3.3V voltage-doubling charge pump simulation.
+The input is driven with a 10kHz +3.3V square wave, something that can easily be done from a microcontroller pin.

+{{% figure src="charge-pump-voltage-doubler-sim-microcap/schematics.png" width="800px" caption="Micro-Cap simulation schematic of a +3.3V voltage-doubling charge pump." %}}

 ### Voltage Inverting Charge Pump